zhaoshuoxp/PySeq/README.md

 ## genotypelines.py

-This script takes an input file of rsID to search VCF file for heterozygous cell lines/samples.
+This script takes an input file containing rsID to search for heterozygous cell lines/samples in VCF file.

 > heterozygous can be changed on line32, 1|1 == ALT homo, 1|0 or 0|1 == hetero, 0|0 == REF homo